rohanbari/RuntimeObjectCreation/README.md

     binding.buttonMain.setOnClickListener(v -> createNewButton());

-is intended to handle the `OnClickListener` event via an anonymous function calling the `createNewButton()` method.
+It is intended to handle the `OnClickListener` event via an anonymous function calling the `createNewButton()` method.
 The `createNewButton()` is defined as follows:

 ```java